 The Deland Fellowship is a one-year administrative experience which prepares professionals to be leaders of health care institutions.
-All throughout the year, Fellows are exposed to the operations of an academic and community-based medical center.
-They develop the skills which are fundamental to their professional development as healthcare professionals.
+Fellows are exposed to the operations of an academic and community-based medical center and develop the skills which are fundamental to their professional development as healthcare professionals.

 Through project-based learning guided by senior leaders, Deland Fellows focus on effective ways to bridge the worlds of science and medicine and administration.
 Fellows pursuing administrative roles gain an in-depth understanding of the clinical aspects of healthcare; and those who have a clinical background explore the principles of management, operations and finance.
 Due to its flexible curriculum, the Fellows have the choice of working on a variety of projects to further define their areas of interest.

-Deland Fellows work with administrators, faculty and staff at the Brigham and Women’s Hospital, the Brigham and Women's Faulkner Hospital and their affiliates on projects which are compatible with and tailored to their background and interests.
+Deland Fellows work with administrators, faculty and staff at the Brigham and Women’s Hospital, the Brigham and Women's Faulkner Hospital and the Mass General Brigham system on projects which are compatible with and tailored to their background and interests.
 Opportunities for study include:

-The Deland Fellowship is a distinctive and unique learning opportunity which is well suited to mid-career applicants who may have had previous experiences in related fields.
+The Deland Fellowship is a distinctive and unique learning opportunity which is well suited to applicants who have previous experience in related fields.